BMW X5 review

-The X5 achieved a five star Euro NCAP crash safety rating, thanks to the availability of more safety kit than ever before.
-On top of a host of standard safety kit, the X5 can be had with a variety of options to protect its occupants.
+Euro NCAP awarded the BMW X5 a five-star crash safety rating, because it’s available with more safety kit than ever before.
+On top of a host of standard safety equipment, the big SUV can be specified with a variety of options to protect its occupants.

-The Active Security package includes lane departure warning, rear collision alerts and a blind-spot monitor, all of which can be switched on or off at the touch of a button.
-BMW Emergency Call is part of ConnectedDrive and uses your phone to contact and send details to the police or ambulance should you have a crash.
+For example, the Active Security package includes lane departure warning, rear collision alerts and a blind-spot monitor, all of which can be activated or deactivated at the touch of a button.
+BMW Emergency Call is part of ConnectedDrive and uses your phone to contact and send details to the police or ambulance service should you have a crash.
 Meanwhile, Night Vision and LED headlights are also on the options list.

-The engines and technology used in the X5 are used in other products, so shouldn't prove too much trouble to run, although wear and tear rates are likely to be high.
-This BMW is still a big, heavy car.
+The engines and technology used in the X5 are found in other BMW products, so it shouldn't prove too much trouble to run.
+However, as this is such a big, heavy car, wear and tear is likely to be considerable.

 And the X5 doesn’t have the strongest reliability record.
 It finished a lowly 96th out of 150 cars in the Auto Express Driver Power 2014 satisfaction survey – with most of the complaints concerning electrical malfunctions – and didn’t even make it into the expanded top 200 cars in our 2015 or 2016 polls.
 BMW came 15th overall in the 2016 survey – ahead of Audi but behind Mercedes, Jaguar and Lexus.